NathanielHart44/rspdocs/docs/migrate.md

     ```

 !!! nfty-note "Note"
-    The `create_players` endpoint will only create player accounts for players that do not already exist in the RSP database.
+    The `create_players` endpoint will only create player accounts for players that do not already exist in the RSP records.
 If they already exist, the endpoint will not create a new one.
 This means that you can safely call the `create_players` endpoint for all players in your game, and it will not create any duplicates.